lisajamhoury/The-Body-Everywhere-And-Here/syllabus.md

 - Async Class Example 3 — Recording and Replaying Data with Mouse Over Peers | [Github](https://github.com/lisajamhoury/WebRTC-Simple-Peer-Examples/tree/master/browser_client/examples/example10_record_mouse)
 - Async Class Example 4 — Three.js Basics with Recorded Kinectron Skeleton | [Video](https://nyu.zoom.us/rec/share/1dvUV4MGan6_loOGNVqCyUbE-tXmCQ3daRs82Piz66S9SKMrOvMkWBZZp3iP4E9V.2HY3vkPX-daTq0-C) | [Github](https://github.com/lisajamhoury/The-Body-Everywhere-And-Here/tree/master/examples/week6/ex4_3js_lights_kinect) | [Glitch](https://glitch.com/~kindhearted-jolly-abacus)

+### Prototyping / Playtesting Questions

+— If you have a prototype: How was the experience?
+How did it make you feel?
+Did it encourage you to move?
+How?
+Was the interaction clear?
+What did you enjoy about the experience?
+How could it be improved?
+Other feedback?
+— If you don't have a prototype: Present your idea and get feedback.
+Classmates can provide inspiration, resources, help debugging, etc.

+### Assignments

+#### Final Assignment
+- Create something that reflects on the ideas we've discussed in class so far this semester.
+You can continue to work on one of your previous assignments, or create something entirely new.
+Work alone or with a partner.
+Your choice!
+- For next week (week 6): Create a prototype or documentation of a prototype that you can use for class discussion.
+We will do breakout “user testing” next week to give you time to get feedback on your ideas/prototypes.
+Post your idea and your progress on your blog.
+Submit it in the [Homework form](https://forms.gle/uyeKxox99DsHX88w8).
+- For final week (week 7): Prepare a final presentation about your project.
+Each person will have 7 minutes to present.
+Live demos are always welcome :)  Post your final documentation on your blog.
+Submit it in the [Homework form](https://forms.gle/uyeKxox99DsHX88w8).